El Mahmoudiyah: Geography

-River and sea-going craft along this coast were sometimes exposed to rough water.
-As a result boats were often crowded along the canal opening by the intensity of the commercial traffic on the coast by the island of Ful Al-Madina.
-The city therefore promoted commercial and navigational agencies to govern water traffic especially during the First and Second World Wars.
+River and sea-going craft along this coast are sometimes exposed to rough sea conditions.
+As a result, boats were often crowded along the canal opening by the intensity of the commercial traffic on the coast by the island of Ful Al-Madina.
+The city therefore promoted commercial and navigational agencies to govern water traffic, especially during the First and Second World Wars.

 Mahmoudiyah Center was famous for the cultivation of rice and cotton transported through the Mahmoudiyah Canal to be exported to Europe.
 This city was one of the major commercial cities in Lower Egypt for its unique geographical location.
 The Nile to its north was as wide as a natural harbor, and to its east is the mouth of the Mahmoudiyah Canal.
 In addition, there is a pump station to raise the Nile water to the canal that supplies several cities in the West Delta, including Alexandria.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh), but due to its closeness to the northern coast of Egypt, its temperatures are moderated by the prevailing winds of the Mediterranean Sea.